Is a verbal contract legally binding?

 What is a verbal contract?

 A verbal contract is a type of agreement (between two or more parties) that is made through spoken words rather than a written document.

 An example would be if you were at a yard sale and offered to buy a piece of furniture or an article of clothing for $100 and the yard sale host accepted your offer.

-No written agreement is produced, but both of you agreed on a price, and accepted agreement when payment was exchanged.
-This sounds simple, and while verbal contracts are typically legally valid, enforcing them can prove to be difficult.
+No written agreement is produced in the example above, but both parties agreed on a price and accepted the agreement when payment was exchanged.

 An offer of some sort of good or service must be made by one party.
 For example, when you lend your family member or friend $100 to pay for a car repair.

 The party then accepts the offer of $100 and agrees to repay the full amount in the future.

 4. A law-abiding purpose

 The reason for the contract needs to be lawful.
 Using our example, the $100 can be used for the car repair, but not for an illegal act.